 This measure is intended to address loopholes in the current system where disqualified individuals could continue working undetected.

 Following serious allegations of child sexual abuse involving Melbourne childcare worker Joshua Dale Brown, the Victorian Government has introduced urgent reforms to strengthen child protection measures in early learning environments.
-These include:

 The NSW Government has announced a suite of immediate reforms aimed at placing child safety as of paramount importance.
 These include: